remykarem/remykarem.github.io/books/networking-book/src/layer-7/http.md

 HTTP is a client-server application layer protocol.

-HTTP uses TCP as its underlying transport protocol so that messages are guaranteed to get delivered in order.
+HTTP/2 and earlier use TCP as its underlying transport protocol so that messages are guaranteed to get delivered in order.
 A connection must first be made.

 ---